Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 Can you tell me about Elvis’s rank and role during his military service?

-Elvis entered the Army as a private and completed basic training at Fort Hood, Texas.
+Elvis enlisted as a private and completed basic training at Fort Hood, Texas.

 What were the specific tasks or jobs that Elvis was responsible for while in the Army?

-As a tank operator, Elvis was responsible for driving and maintaining M48 Patton tanks.
+As a tank operator, Elvis was accountable for driving and maintaining M48 Patton tanks.

 Do you know how long Elvis served in the military and where he was deployed during that time?

-He spent his first few months at Fort Hood for basic and advanced training.
+His initial months were spent at Fort Hood undergoing basic and advanced training.

-Later, he was deployed to Germany, where he served with the 3rd Armored Division in Friedberg.
+Later, he was stationed in Germany, where he served with the 3rd Armored Division in Friedberg.

 Was there a special reason why Elvis was honorably discharged from the Army?

-Elvis was honorably discharged on March 5, 1960, after fulfilling his two-year active duty service obligation.
+Elvis was honorably discharged on March 5, 1960, after completing his two-year active duty service.

 Could you share some unique or lesser-known facts about Elvis’s time in the military?